tochman/the_blue_print/chapters/03-state-and-props.md

 The `useState` hook is your primary tool for managing component state in modern React.
 While it appears simple on the surface, understanding its nuances will help you build more efficient and predictable components.

 When you call `useState`, you're creating a piece of state that belongs to that specific component instance.
 React tracks this state internally and provides you with both the current value and a function to update it.
-The state update function doesn't modify the state immediately—instead, it schedules an update that will take effect during the next render.
+The state update function doesn't modify the state immediately.
+Instead, it schedules an update that will take effect during the next render.

 ::: example
 ```jsx